tlgs/blog/content/2021-03-20_hello-world.md

 If there was none (which I see as a bad sign), I looked at any linked 'Getting Started' resources.
 If this failed, I resorted to online tutorials or Stack Overflow answers.
-It's sad to have to admit that for some of these I ended up downloading a reference introductory book to be confident I had found an idiomatic version.
+It's sad to have to admit that for some of these I ended up looking up a reference introductory book to be confident I had found an idiomatic version.

 <style>